iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 borrow from other texts?
 Part of the answer may lie in the individuals who negotiated the treaty.

-{% figure caption: "This network graph shows language borrowing among treaties.
+{% figure caption: "Figure 10.
+This network graph shows language borrowing among treaties.
 Specific treaties negotiated with the Ojibwe are identified in the legend.
 The 1854 treaty appears as an isolated node because it did not borrow language from other treaties." %}
 ![Network graph of language borrowing which highlights treaties negotiated with the Ojibwe](/assets/img/v01/catalano/figure10.png)
 {% endfigure %}